rach7777/monax-may/content/blog/2018/2018-12-11-learn-how-to-play-marmota-prime.md

 ## Process Specification

-{{< image_blog "game_six.jpg" >}}
+{{< image_blog "game_six.png" >}}

 Explanation:

-While the game is open, the supporting legal process is stopped in the “Close Game Period” activity.
+- While the game is open, the supporting legal process is stopped in the “Close Game Period” activity.
 Only in this state is it possible to update the file hash referencing the entered predictions.
 I.e. when Monax as the operator completes this task, the reference to the file containing all the predictions for the game can no longer be changed.
-A “Wait for Prediction Period Close” activity will further block the process to wait until the end of the prediction window is reached.
+- A “Wait for Prediction Period Close” activity will further block the process to wait until the end of the prediction window is reached.
 The “Query Prediction Result” activity invokes the Wolfram Alpha oracle to retrieve and store the actual answer to the predictions.
 Finally, the “Trigger Result Calculations” activity sends out an event that kicks of the calculation of how points are to be distributed based on the predictions and the result recorded in the process.

+Any questions, please email contact@monax.io - HAVE FUN!